 13. How is Venture Cup organized?

-14. How does Venture Cup deal with privacy issues surrounding the competition?
+14. How does Venture Cup deal with confidential information and immaterial rights surrounding the competition?

 15. Who is on the jury?

 The jury consists of entrepreneurs, venture capitalists, industry experts and more.
-The jury has great knowledge and extensive experience in starting and running businesses and make them grow.
-If you are more curious, you can read more about the jury here.
+The jury has great knowledge and extensive experience in starting and running businesses and making them grow.
+If you are curious to know more, you can read more about the jury here.

 16. How does the jury process work?